troch/angular-multi-step-form/docs/scopes.md

 By default, step scopes inherit from the top directive scope (which itself inherits from its view scope).
 You can configure steps to have an isolate scope by setting the `isolatedScope` property to true.
 An isolated scope will still be augmented with the helpers described above.

+When a step has an isolated scope, `multiStepFormScope` can be injected into your controller, in order to be able to access data from outside your step.
+See [saving data example](http://localhost:8080/angular-multi-step-form/#/saving-data).